 For details, see Virtual World Connection to a Model.

-You can use the Simulink 3D Animation product to view the behavior of a model created with the SimMechanics software.
-First, you build a model of a machine in the Simulink interface using SimMechanics blocks.
-Then, create a detailed picture of your machine in a virtual world, connect this world to the SimMechanics body sensor outputs, and view the behavior of the bodies in a VRML viewer.
+You can use the Simulink 3D Animation product to view the behavior of a model created with the Simscape Multibody software.
+First, you build a model of a machine in the Simulink interface using Simscape Multibody blocks.
+Then, create a detailed picture of your machine in a virtual world.
+Connect this world to the Simscape Multibody body sensor outputs and view the behavior of the bodies in a virtual world viewer.

-For details, see Link to CAD Virtual Worlds.
+For details, see Link to Simulink and Simscape Multibody Models.

 Simulink 3D Animation software provides a flexible MATLAB interface to virtual reality worlds.
 After creating MATLAB objects and associating them with a virtual world, you can control the virtual world by using functions and methods.

-From the MATLAB software, you can set positions and properties of VRML objects, create callbacks from graphical interfaces, and map data to virtual objects.
-You can also view the world with a VRML viewer, determine its structure, and assign new values to all available nodes and their fields.
+From the MATLAB software, you can set positions and properties of virtual world objects, create callbacks from graphical interfaces, and map data to virtual world objects.
+You can also view the virtual world with a viewer, determine its structure, and assign new values to all available nodes and their fields.

-The software includes functions for retrieving and changing the virtual world properties and for saving the VRML files corresponding to the actual structure of a virtual world.
+The software includes functions for retrieving and changing the virtual world properties and for saving the virtual world 3D files corresponding to the actual structure of a virtual world.

 The MATLAB software provides communication for control and manipulation of virtual reality objects using MATLAB objects.